Struck By Hazard

 Here's what actually works, from people who've been close to these incidents and lived to complain about them.

 First, build the habit of looking up.
-That's why when you enter any work area, scan overhead before you scan the floor.
-And seriously.
+Seriously.
+When you enter any work area, scan overhead before you scan the floor.
 Most struck by injuries come from above, and your neck naturally points down at your task.

 Second, use tie-offs for tools at height.
-That said, a skull repair costs a lot more and hurts worse.
-A lanyard on your drill costs ten bucks.
+So a skull repair costs a lot more and hurts worse.
+This leads to a lanyard on your drill costs ten bucks.
 The examples of struck by hazards from dropped tools drop to near zero when everything's clipped.

 Third, mark exclusion zones.
-Consider this: cones, tape, a shouted "hey, back up" — whatever it takes to keep people out of the strike path.
+So cones, tape, a shouted "hey, back up" — whatever it takes to keep people out of the strike path.
 On busy sites, a designated spotter changes everything.

 Fourth, maintain guards and PPE.
-If the machine guard is off for "a quick cut," you've just invented a new flying-object risk.
-Same with cracked face shields.
+In real terms, same with cracked face shields.
+Here's the thing — if the machine guard is off for "a quick cut," you've just invented a new flying-object risk.
 Replace them.

 Fifth, slow down around vehicles.
 The rush to grab one more pallet before the truck leaves is how people get struck by the truck.
-Let it cycle.
+Now, let it cycle.
 You're not faster than steel.

 And look — communicate.
 A two-second "coming behind you" prevents more struck by events than most safety posters ever will.